 There’s also a valley where people are hooked to a line, jump off a cliff and swing “like a pendulum,” he said.
 “I kind of like the looks of that.”

 But he stresses he’s not a daredevil.
-He doesn’t believe in doing things that will likely cause him harm.
 He loves a thrill, but he isn’t trying to die.

 “Daredevils are going to do things that are going to be life or death in just about every situation,” he said.
 “We like to try things that are regulated … nothing crazy.
 It’s not something we do all the time.”

-He has never been critical about the first experience, saying in December his pilot had been flying for years and was registered to do tandems — which requires extra training.
+He has never been critical about the first experience, saying his pilot was experienced.

 “He was a good pilot, he just made a bad mistake,” he said at the time.